 Where Land Meets Ocean

 In the Pacific Northwest we are uniquely situated on the edge of a coastal rainforest, where the mountains rise from the sea.
-The ecosystem that has evolved here is as diverse as it is dynamic.
-The geological bounds of the surroundings influence the climate, as mountains formed along the coast corral the passing clouds, releasing relentless rain on the forest below.
-Dominated by western red cedar, Douglas-fir, and hemlock, this landscape has supported indigenous communities for centuries.
-Tributaries from the mountains snake to the sea, bringing sediments and nutrients which sustain local aquatic populations, and in turn the terrestrial populations that depend on them.
-As the tide advances, the crashing ocean waves unleash their power on the ocean-formed basalt along the coastline.
-The waves are persistent and tenacious, eroding the coastal rock only over times spans beyond comprehension.
+These jutting mountains corral the passing clouds, releasing relentless rain on the forest below.
+Tributaries from the mountains snake to the ocean, bringing sediments and nutrients.
+The incoming crashing waves unleash their power on the coastal rocks, they are persistent and tenacious.
 As the tide recedes, it leaves behind stones and shells that have been smoothed and rounded from the sea, rippled patterns along the sand, and tide pools begging for exploration.
-The ecological processes at this coastal juncture are dynamic and in constant flux.
-Where the land meets the ocean is alive, it is evolving, eroding, recreating.
+This coastal juncture is in constant flux, it is evolving, eroding, and recreating.